Halifax Logo

 Halifax, once known as the Halifax Permanent Benefit Building and Investment Society, is a well-known financial services provider in the UK with a rich history in banking and mortgages.

-1. Starting Point: Halifax began in 1853 in Halifax, West Yorkshire, as a building society aimed at helping people buy homes through savings and loans.
+1. Starting Point: Halifax began in 1853 in Halifax, West Yorkshire, as a building society that offered savings and loans to help people buy homes.

 2. Becoming the Largest: By merging with other societies, it became the UK’s biggest building society by 1913, holding onto that spot until it became a bank in 1997.